 Liability and property damage coverages are, of course, only the baseline types of coverage for a worst-case scenario.
 There are still other specific situations in which your vessel may need to be covered.
 So, talk to your agent about adding these types of boating-specific coverage:

-- Reasonable repairs: Unlike car insurance coverage, you may be able to add coverage to help you with the costs of repairing the equipment on your ship before it becomes a bigger, more hazardous problem.
+- Reasonable repairs: You may be able to add coverage to help you with the costs of repairing the equipment on your ship before it becomes a bigger, more hazardous problem.

-- Emergency service: If someone has to tow your boat or provide other emergency services to you out on the water, you might want to have emergency service coverage for your boat to help you handle the bill.
+- Emergency service: If someone has provide emergency services for you out on the water, you might want to have emergency service coverage for your boat to help you handle the bill.
 Think of it like the roadside assistance coverage you can get for your car.

-- Wreck Removal: It’s not fun to think about, but if your boat is wrecked into pieces and beyond recognition, normal PWC coverage may not cover the costs it will take to clean up the debris of your boat.
-It may also not cover the hazmat costs of clearing up any pollution from the water.
-That’s why it’s important to talk to your agent about adding wreck removal coverage in case your boat is broken apart, has sunk, or has been ordered to be destroyed.
+- Wreck Removal: It’s not fun to think about, but if your boat is wrecked, normal boat coverage may not cover the costs it will take to clean up the boat.
+That’s why it’s important to talk to your agent about adding wreck removal coverage.

 Sometimes, it can be difficult to properly insure your belongings if you don’t know where to start.
-Hopefully, this guide can give you the building blocks to consider and properly cover the risks of owning and operating a rewarding watercraft.
+Hopefully, this guide can give you the building blocks to consider and properly cover the risks of owning and operating a boat.

 Once you’ve made the decision to buy a boat, protecting yourself from these risks can be smooth sailing with our insurance experts.
 Whether you have a broad idea of the risks you need to insure or if you need help every step of the way, our specialists are here to help you get the unique boat insurance you need for the best price.
 Call us today, fill out our online form, or LiveChat with an agent now to start saving money on your boat insurance.